-When it comes to functional materials, plexiglass is one of the most versatile around!
-With properties of being shatter-resistant, easy to cut and shape, high transparency, and availability in a variety of colours, it is no wonder why you find it commonly used in households and even commercial applications.
+When it comes to functional materials, plexiglass is one of the most versatile around.
+It is shatter resistant, easy to cut and shape, highly transparent, and comes in a wide range of colours.
+That is why you see it used in everything from homes to commercial spaces.

 • Soft sponge